xmartinezpujol/react-starter/README.md

 ### Testing

 Uses Jest for Unit Testing and Snapshots.
+Cypress for End to End testing.

 Run tests
 ``` shell